GreenteaOS/.github/CODE_OF_CONDUCT.md

 **Classic** open-source values focus on technical merit, prioritize accessibility and collaboration without ideological gatekeeping.

+> Aka cross-political and more focused on the technology and technical utility of the project

 The **Vanguard Source** model prioritizes ideological unity under the guidance of a committee, ensuring all contributors collaborate under principles of collective justice.

+> Aka not limited to the technology and more focused on the people and involved into social issues

 ## Contribution policy